tokuhirom/moar-profiler-js/README.md

-# Analyzie MoarVM's profiler output on CLI.
+# Analyze MoarVM's profiler output on CLI.

 nqp+MoarVM outputs profiler result as HTML.
 But hard to see on web browser.
 It's browser crasher.
 The html contains JSON and angularjs based code.